September 23, 2019

 Reviews on social media can make a lot of difference to your potential customers.
 As a social media rule, ask your followers to review your product or service, and post the positive comments on your website.

 LinkedIn is a great promotional tool if used correctly.
 Ask your clients to endorse and recommend your company, and in return endorse and recommend them.
 A good online reputation ensures that other potential clients and customers trust you easily.
+It's a lot easier to build a presence on LinkedIn than other networks.
+As there are so many automation tools for LinkedIn that help you get the biggest bang for the time you put in.

 A number of companies that have pages on Facebook, LinkedIn, and Twitter do not consider Pinterest as a social media platform that can be used for promotion and marketing.
 This is highly flawed thinking, as Pinterest as a website has great authority, and can help you get amazing leads.
 Currently, it’s a social media rule that you can post creative content on Pinterest, and even use it to get ideas on what to post on other social media pages.

 There are a number of good Social Media Management (SMM) platforms (both free as well as paid) like Hootsuite and Zoho Social which can help you manage all of your social media pages like Facebook, Instagram, Twitter and LinkedIn, all in one place.
-It’s a long-standing social media rule that these SMM platforms can give you access to features like post-scheduling, page statistics (stats of all pages at one place!) as well as chatbot services that will make managing your multiple company pages easy.
+It’s a long-standing social media rule that these SMM platforms can give you access to features like free social media schedulers, page statistics (stats of all pages at one place!) as well as chatbot services that will make managing your multiple company pages easy.

 According to social media rules, your Twitter account can be used to monitor relevant data, keywords, influencers, associated terms, hashtags and other relevant information using a data mining tool like SEMrush, gShift and NodeXL.